 Why is there a Social Security benefits increase?

-Seniors haven’t been able to keep up with the rising cost of living, and according to the Senior Citizen League, they have lost 44% of their buying power in the past 22 years.
+Seniors haven’t been able to keep up with the rising cost of living, and according to the Senior Citizens League, they have lost 44% of their buying power in the past 22 years.
 Social Security tries to lessen the impact by raising benefit payouts.

 TIP: With prices on the rise, our senior discounts are more helpful than ever, so save money by looking at our senior discount roundup.